Frequently Asked Questions

 Can I order a stand without a canopy?

-Yes, A stand can be ordered without a canopy and vice versa, and even better yet, our most popular aquarium sizes have a stand/canopy bundle for additional cost savings.
+Yes, a stand can be ordered without a canopy and vice versa.
+However, our most popular aquarium sizes have a stand and canopy bundle for additional cost savings!

 Back to Top